joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_and_github.md

 If the result is empty or if it says the command is not found, it means you have to install Git.

+### Set Your Identity

+GitHub uses the email you set in your Git configuration to associate commits to your GitHub account.
+(This is how you get green squares!)

+Test if you have your email set by running `git config --global user.email` in your terminal.
+If it's blank, type `git config --global user.email "example@email.com"` to set it.
+You will only ever need to run this once.
+Git will always use this information for anything you do on your computer.

+To set your email for a single repository, simply leave off the `--global` flag.
+Run `git config user.email "example@email.com"` inside your repository.
+Check that this was set up correctly by typing `git config user.email`.
+Also check that the global user was not changed by typing `git config --global user.email`.

 ### Initializing a Repo

 We’ll begin by making a directory with the name `git-test`.
 To make a directory, or folder, we use the command `mkdir` which is short for _**m**a**k**e **dir**ectory_.
 Then you will run the command `cd git-test` which **c**hanges **d**irectory or folder into the git-test folder we just created.